Step 1: Think through these questions.

 Step 2: See what is out there

-Make a list of faculty who research topics you are interested in.
+Make a list of ~3-5 faculty who are doing research on topics that interest (fascinate!) you.
 Here is how to find them:

 Talk to an ICRU Research Ambassador.
 These students are current undergraduate researchers who have a particular enthusiasm for helping other undergraduates.
 Their profiles are on our website - email them with questions or concerns!